 “…Public spirited, Impeccably honest, hands-on, innovative, and “bottom-line oriented…”

 He is married to Karen Flanders-Reid, and has five children and four grandchildren.
-John currently serves on the Boards of the Community Foundation for Greater Atlanta, where he is Chair and The Georgia Partnership for Excellence in Education.
-In addition to the Board service above, his past Board service has included The Princeton Review, Tutor.com, The Duke University School of the Environment, the Emory Center for Ethics, Research Atlanta, the Atlanta Convention and Visitors Bureau, the Georgia Conservancy, and the Midtown Alliance.
-He and his family live in Atlanta.
+John currently serves on the Board of the Community Foundation for Greater Atlanta, where he just stepped down as Chair.
+In addition to the Board service above, his past Board service has included The Georgia Partnership for Excellence in Education, The Princeton Review, Tutor.com, The Duke University School of the Environment, the Emory Center for Ethics, Research Atlanta, the Atlanta Convention and Visitors Bureau, the Georgia Conservancy, and the Midtown Alliance.
+He and his family live in the Atlanta area.

 Contact John at email@example.com

 The story that the titles and dates simply cannot capture.

 Time after time, JCR has been asked to join or lead teams whose job was to meet a challenge and seize an opportunity.
 The teams did that – on time, within budget, with sustainable, innovative solutions.

 High Growth at Coca-Cola USA